the Dream Team

 Performed in the Old Operating Theatre, Southwark

-London.
-1824.
-Determined to keep her penniless family out of the workhouse, Margaret is forced to begin working as a nurse at the Old St Thomas’ Hospital.
-Long before the formation of the NHS and the use of anaesthesia, the poverty-stricken patients have little say over their brutal and excruciatingly painful treatments.
 Horrified by the screams echoing across the hospital Margaret dons a doctor’s coat, disguises herself as a male medical student, and creeps inside the operating theatre.
 Discovering a room full of blood thirsty students and, showman Dr Edwards unnecessarily performing one of his famous amputations, she has no choice but to take matters into her own hands.
-Performed in the oldest operating theatre in Europe, join Margaret on her journey to become one of London’s groundbreaking surgeons. |

 photography by Mark Duffield

-TEAMProducing Director.............
+Producing Director.............
 Guy Watson

 What people thought...

 "My friend and I absolutely loved it!
 The incredible venue, just for a start!
 Your play is unique on so many levels.
 We both enjoyed the gentle humour set against the rather macabre subject matter.
 I think your cast of actors was superb.
-We both agreed that the violin was almost a narrator in itself and was completely essential to the process of the story. |
+We both agreed that the violin was almost a narrator in itself and was completely essential to the process of the story.

 "Sheer brilliance!"